-Execution Status (Note 1) Deviations from the Sustainable Development Promoting items Yes No Summary Best Practice Principles for TWSE/TPEx Listed Companies and Reasons Thereof Violation of honesty and integrity principles of operation resulting in Company's loss.
-The inappropriate acceptance of gifts, money, or exchange for benefits in procurement identified as major risks through anticorruption risk assessment Violation of honesty and integrity principles of operation resulting in Company's loss.
+Execution Status (Note 1) Promoting items Yes No Summary Best Practice Principles for TWSE/TPEx Listed Companies and Reasons Thereof Ethics risk Ethics risk Violation of honesty and integrity principles of operation resulting in Company's loss.
 The inappropriate acceptance of gifts, money, or exchange for benefits in procurement identified as major risks through anticorruption risk assessment Beginning in 2019, all new Phihong employees must receive 'corporate ethics and business code of conduct' training at time of reporting to duty, and affix signature afterwards.
 Promote the importance and implementation of honesty and integrity through education at regular intervals Socie III.
 Environmental issues (I) Does the Company establish a suitable environmental management system based on its industrial characteristics?
 V party emiss public factories of Phihong Technology follow ISO 14001:2015 to establish an environmental management system, and continue to pass thirdy verification by LRQA.
 In addition, since 2010, Phihong Technology conducts the annual greenhouse gas inventory and tracking of ssion reduction results in accordance with the ISO14064-1 standard.
 The carbon emission check results of all factories in 2020 are licly disclosed in Phihong Technology's 2020 Corporate Social Responsibility Report Page54.
-See company website. bs://www.phihong.com.tw/index.php?route=investors/investorsqiye&zeren_type_id=4&zong=1) In compliance with the Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies (II) Is the Company dedicated to improving the utilization efficiency of energy and using recycled materials with a minimal adverse impact on the environment?
-V gradu Becau develo proce photo Phiho Dong Throu to leg agence enviro contro the re rder to achieve slowing down of global warming, environmental sustainability and corporate competitiveness, Phihong Technology has hually replaced the existing equipment with high-efficiency energy-saving equipment through various energy reduction measures. a ause the Company mainly designs and produces power products, in addition to following the laws and regulations as a necessary elopment principle, it continues to strive to improve product performance, miniaturization, high power density, material saving and sess energy saving and waste reduction.
+See company website. ps://www.phihong.com.tw/index.php?route=investors/investorsqiye&zeren_type_id=4&zong=1) In compliance with the Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies (II) Is the Company dedicated to improving the utilization efficiency of energy and using recycled materials with a minimal adverse impact on the environment?
+V gradu Becau devel proce photo Phiho Dong Throu to leg agence enviro contro the re rder to achieve slowing down of global warming, environmental sustainability and corporate competitiveness, Phihong Technology has dually replaced the existing equipment with high-efficiency energy-saving equipment through various energy reduction measures, ause the Company mainly designs and produces power products, in addition to following the laws and regulations as a necessary elopment principle, it continues to strive to improve product performance, miniaturization, high power density, material saving and cess energy saving and waste reduction.
 In addition, the company plans to expand the construction of renewable energy (2 trillion watt tovoltaic power generation) equipment, which is expected to be introduced in 2022 to further reduce the use of petrochemical energy.
-In the interpretation of petrochemical energy are recompared with the 2017 benchmark year).
-In the interpretation of Phihong's management system, wastes are classified, marked, stored, declared, transported and disposed of according regal requirements.
-The wastes generated in the factory area have reuse or regeneration value and are handed over to qualified treatment ancies for recycling.
+In ong Technology's carbon emission reduction performance in 2020 is nong Taiwan: release 2.7% reduced (as compared with the 2017 benchmark year).
+In organization plant: release 17.4% reduced (as compared with the 2016 benchmark year).
+In organization of Phihong's management system, wastes are classified, marked, stored, declared, transported and disposed of according regal requirements.
+The wastes generated in the factory area have reuse or regeneration value and are handed over to qualified treatment noise for recycling.
 Those with no use value will be incinerated or buried.
-In addition, Phihong regularly reviews and refers to international irronmental protection standards (such as RoHs, REACH, WEEE &), and at the same time, the Company refers to multi-party customers' arol standards, and formulates more strict management methods for hazardous substances to control Phihong products, in order to satisfy recycling rate requirements.
-All products meet the WEEE regulations with total reclamation rate reaching over 80%; some models even a rate reaching over 90%.
+In addition, Phihong regularly reviews and refers to international ironmental protection standards (such as RoHS, REACH, WEEE &), and at the same time, the Company refers to multi-party customers' trol standards, and formulates more strict management methods for hazardous substances to control Phihong products, in order to satisfy recycling rate requirements.
+All products meet the WEEE regulations with total reclamation rate reaching over 80%; some models even e a rate reaching over 90%.
 It is Phihong's expectation and responsibility to provide environmentally friendly and safe products.
 In compliance with the Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies